su8/hackzy/README.md

 ---

-I was inspired by https://github.com/The-Council-of-Wills/HacknetPlusPlus to create this gme.
+I was inspired by https://github.com/The-Council-of-Wills/HacknetPlusPlus to create this game.
 I do use their **help** text.

 ---